 (b) the preparation of reports relating to the information obtained as a result of conducting the parentage testing procedure.

-[Section 136D inserted by No. 49 of 2010 s.
+[Section 136D inserted: No. 49 of 2010 s.
 36.]

 136E.
 Adult contravening s.
 136D order, consequences of

 (1) If an adult contravenes a parentage testing order or an order under section 136D, the adult is not liable to any penalty in relation to the contravention.